UniBwM-IFS-AILab/FRICO-Sub-Plan4Dial/modelling_notes.md

-While creating a resetable dialog, you have to specifiy the second outcome.
+While creating a resetable dialog, you have to specify the second outcome.
 We select the second outcome, if the intents do not match to any expected inputs.

 THE SAME APPLIES FOR Slot_fill more type action.
-DONOT put additional outcomes not related to the task there.
+DO NOT put additional outcomes not related to the task there.